fghjorth/parlbias/manuscript/revisionnotes.md

 ### 3.9: Reporting model significance

 R3 requests that Table 2 and others report model significance.
 I omitted model significance statistics in the original version only for presentational reasons, since including them made the results tables too wide to fit on the page.
 In the revised version, I have now squeezed the tables together a bit, and all the regression tables now report model significance (a $\chi^2$ statistic).
-As shown, all model significance tests reject the null of no improvement in fit compared to an intercept-only model.
+As shown, all model significance tests are strongly significant, i.e. the null of no improvement in fit compared to an intercept-only model can be rejected.

 ### 3.10: Significance of 'prime minister' variable

 R3 asks about the meaning of the significance of the "Prime Minister" (PM) variable.
 The question is very reasonable, and I should have elaborated on the variable in the original version of the manuscript.
 In short, the PM variable captures remarks given by the sitting PM.
 The variable was included in the original manuscript in order to show that the effect was not driven by PMs, who may by virtue of their office be able to self-select into speaking slots (as opposed to other MP's, cf. section 2.3 in this note).
 As is clear from the original results, the PM variable is not a plausible confounder, as the copartisan variable remains significant throughout, and the PM variable is itself not consistently significant.

 In the revised version of the manuscript, I have chosen not to include the PM variable.
 I have done so because upon further consideration I believe it is not theoretically relevant to distinguish between PM's and MP's in the context of this study: outside of their formal PM speeches (which are already excluded from the data), PM's have no special role or privileges in debates, and so they partake in debates only in their capacity of MP.
 For this reason, I have decided not to distinguish between PM's and other MP's.
 Regardless of the status of MP's, they do not drive the results of the paper.
-In order to show this, Table XXX.YYY of the appendix presents the results when PM remarks are excluded.
+In order to show this, Table 8 of the appendix presents the results when PM remarks are excluded.
 As shown, the results are substantively unchanged.
+The table is also shown below.

+\input{../tables/parlbias_regtabexpm.txt}

 I thank R3 for directing my attention to this variable, which was insufficiently explained in the original version of the manuscript.

 ## Reviewer 4